d4n3sh/thedaneshproject/content/posts/2010-07-02-digi-apn-settings.md

 ---
 Upgraded my CyanogenMOD to verion cm-6.0.0-N1-alpha1 ( Froyo 🙂 ).

 Had to do a wipe so my APN settings disappeared.
-Anyways, if you face the same problem, here&#8217;s DiGi&#8217;s APN settings and how to add them in.
+Anyways, if you face the same problem, here's DiGi's APN settings and how to add them in.

 1) Home -> Menu -> Settings -> Wireless & networks -> Mobile networks -> Access Points Name
 2) Menu -> New APN